 Book a FREE Call

-You as a parent of a child with dyslexia, face a multitude of challenges:
+As a parent of a child with dyslexia, you face a multitude of challenges:

 1. Witnessing your child's reading struggle: It's heart-wrenching to see your child battle with words and sentences, especially when other kids seem to read effortlessly.